-As part of the renewal of the public service delegation, La Compagnie des Transports du Yonnais, a subsidiary of the RATP Dev group, has adopted Unicore our new Operations control & PI system; a more robust and reliable system installed in the vehicles of the urban network.
+As part of the renewal of the public service delegation, La Compagnie des Transports du Yonnais, a subsidiary of the RATP Dev group, has adopted Unicore our new Operating & PI Assistance System; a more robust and reliable system installed in the vehicles of the urban network.

 A long-standing client of Hubup with the use of Inlink and Flexnav, the Impulsyon network has equipped its 55 vehicles with Unicore, installed on a certified and recognized router in the market.